hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     provider whose API is compatible with aws EC2.
 Specify another endpoint like this `https://ec2.custom.endpoint.com`.

+-   `decode_authorization_messages` (boolean) - Enable automatic decoding of any
+    encoded authorization (error) messages using the `sts:DecodeAuthorizationMessage` API.
+    Note: requires that the effective user/role have permissions to `sts:DecodeAuthorizationMessage` on resource `*`.
+Default `false`.

 -   `disable_stop_instance` (boolean) - Packer normally stops the build instance after all provisioners have run.
 For Windows instances, it is sometimes desirable to [run Sysprep](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ami-create-standard.html)